 The three-legged Nagasaki chair is Matégot's best-known piece and is included in the permanent exhibition at the Vitra Design Museum.
 The chair is made of perforated metal sheet and features unique details, such as the tiny stirrup that holds the seat and the legs together.
 The delicately curved perforated steel seat and back creates a sense of lightness.
 Today, the chair symbolises 1950s design.

-Available in the colourways black, black/yellow and black/white.
+Available in the colourways black, black and gold, and black and white.